LWFlouisa/Betanpo/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * using the project as a proxy for vague software idealogies like accelerationism and decelerationism, such as encouraging the project to slow down without expanding on what should not be produced.
 This creates a hostile working environment, without contributing to any kind of productivity.
+This includes but is not limited to organized campagins of software and architectural misrepresentation.

 ## Enforcement Responsibilities